Danijel-Korent/open-volunteering/README.md

 #### Page: volunteer/organization profile page

-Shows:
+Shows users/organizations:
+- User/organization description
+- User/organization location
 - volunteer's skills if set
 - volunteer's volunteering experience if set
 - The feed of the volunteer/organization

 #### Page: Calendar of events

-- List all events in the next 1 year, ordered chronologically
+- List all events in the next 1 year

 #### Page: Map of organizations and events

-- Shows map with organizations locations on the map
+- Shows map with organizations HQ locations (if set), user locations (if set) and volunteering positions (if set)